Personal care with ME/CFS

 Oral hygiene

-Brushing teeth is a short task, but it involves standing over a basin — which carries an orthostatic cost — and sustained arm movement, which adds up on difficult days.
+Brushing your teeth is a short task, but involves standing for the duration and sustained arm movement, which adds up.

-• Keep supplies within reach.
-Toothbrush, toothpaste, and a small cup on the surface rather than in a cupboard.
+• Keep things within reach.
+Toothbrush, toothpaste, mouthwash and a small cup could be kept on the sink or nearby instead of in a cupboard.
 Fewer movements, less effort.

 When the basics are not possible

-On very difficult days, the approaches above may not be realistic.
-The goal on those days is not the usual standard — it is maintaining basic comfort with the least possible cost.
+On difficult days, the suggestions above may not be realistic.
+The goal on those days is not your usual standard, it is to maintain basic comfort with the least energy cost to you.

 • Lowering the standard is not failing.
-A day managed on wipes and dry shampoo is a day managed.
+A day managed on wipes and dry shampoo is a day managed successfully.
 The goal is to preserve enough energy for what matters most.

 Rest between tasks

-Personal care is rarely one task.
-It is several tasks in sequence.
-Building short rest periods between each — even two or three minutes lying flat — reduces the cumulative cost significantly.
+Personal care is rarely one task, it usually combines several tasks together.
+Taking short rest periods between each task can make a big difference.
+Lying flat for two or three minutes between tasks can reduce the cumulative cost significantly.

 For more on adapting daily tasks within your limits, see our living with ME/CFS guide.